-Provision Florida Maryland Increase in Authorized Shares of Stock of the Corporation Florida law requires shareholders approve an amendment to a Florida corporation's articles of incorporation to increase or decrease the aggregate number of shares of stock or the number of shares of any class or series that it is authorized, and specifically a majority of each class or series of shares. provide in its charter that the board of directors of the corporation, without stockholder approval, may amend the corporation's charter to increase or Classified Board of Directors Florida law permits a Florida corporation's bylaws to provide for a staggered (e.g., classified) board of directors with the maximum of three classes of directors.
-The Company does not have a classified board of directors. corporation, by provision of its charter or bylaws, to be divided into classes.
-The term of office of any
+Provision Florida Maryland Increase in Authorized Shares of Stock of the Corporation Florida law requires shareholders approve an amendment to a Florida corporation's articles of incorporation to increase or decrease the aggregate number of shares of stock or the number of shares of any class or series that it is authorized, and specifically a majority of each class or series of shares.
+Under Maryland law, a Maryland corporation may provide in its charter that the board of directors of the corporation, without stockholder approval, may amend the corporation's charter to increase or decrease the aggregate number of shares of stock or the number of shares of any class or series of stock that it is authorized to issue.
+The Maryland Charter contains such a provision.
+Classified Board of Directors Florida law permits a Florida corporation's bylaws to provide for a staggered (e.g., classified) board of directors with the maximum of three classes of directors.
+The Company does not have a classified board of directors.
+Maryland law permits the directors of a Maryland corporation, by provision of its charter or bylaws, to be divided into classes.
+The term of office of any director of a Maryland corporation may not be longer than five years and, if the corporation's board of directors is classified, the term of office of at least one class of directors must expire every year.
+A Maryland corporation may also classify its directors into up to three classes serving staggered three-year terms by electing to be subject to a provision of Subtitle 8 of the MGCL, as discussed below.
+13